 How Often Should You Replace Your Business Technology?

+No matter how well you care for them, eventually most office electronics will become obsolete.
+Causal factors can include everything from normal wear and tear on delicate parts, to time and technology marching on, and sometimes even planned obsolescence.
 As a general rule, computers and other electronics tend to become obsolete within 5 years.
 Still, it’s good to be aware of the different life cycles of all your devices, such as computers, printers and copiers, and phones.

 Computers should ideally be replaced every 3-4 years.
 Microsoft concluded that if you hold onto an old PC computer for more than 4 years, it will end up costing you more than buying two newer PCs.

 You can tell that an older computer needs to be replaced when it starts to cost you precious time and resources such as:

 - Increased risk of cyber attacks

 - Business downtime due to software bugs or incompatibilities

 Business Printers and Copiers

 A good business printer will last around 2-5 years, depending on the model and usage.
 An old printer that may not be fully functional can cause downtime and frustration.
 Therefore, it may become a priority to replace it as soon as possible.

 You may recall the often-quoted scene in the movie Office Space.
 Colleagues become upset with the non-functioning printer/copier machine (and many other office-related issues).
 They end up taking all their anger and frustration out on the device with baseball bats.